phantomciso/phantomciso.github.io/_posts/2023-08-04-The-OOO-Leak.md

 Here's a perfect example of an out-of-office auto-responder message that does not leak any information while serving its purpose.

+**Proper Example:**
 `"I am currently out of the office, please expect a delay in my responses."`

 You may have the following concerns:
 This simple sentence does not provide dates.
-The people who may be affected by your short absence, like for a project, will be informed well in advance.
+Remember, the people who may be affected by your short absence, like for a project, will be informed well in advance.
 No one else needs to know the specifics.
-It does not provide details of business or vacation.
-This information does not benefit anyone.
+This example does not provide details of business or vacation.
 It does not provide a phone number or email of anyone else.
+As a result, this example includes information that does not provide extra information and will not benefit anyone, especially the hackers.
 Those in regular communications with you know your personal cell phone number or other team members to contact if you suddenly go off-grid for a few days.

 Furthermore, you can limit the recipients of this autoresponder in most email clients.
 You can set one for internal users and one for outside the company or only set it for internal emails.
 You can also include this in your **information security policy** and provide instructions on *"how to set your out-of-office email message"* on your internal wiki page.